Cricket Club of India: Kingfisher Open

 In 2006 and 2007, the CCI tennis courts hosted the Kingfisher Airlines Tennis Open, an ATP Tour tournament, previously held in Shanghai from 1995 to 2004 and in Vietnam in 2005.
 Kingfisher Airlines were the official sponsors.
 The tournament was presented by the Government of Maharashtra, India.
 The tournament was played from 25 September 2006 to 2 October 2006.

-ICC Champions trophy
+ICC Champions Trophy

-The Cricket Club of India Limited staged 5 matches of the ICC Champions Trophy in 2006 including the final between Australia and West Indies played on 5 November 2006.
+The Cricket Club of India Limited staged 5 matches of the ICC Champions Trophy, including the final between Australia and West Indies played on 5 November 2006.

-2013 ICC Women's world cup
+2013 ICC Women's World Cup

-The Brabourne Stadium hosted the 2013 Women's Cricket World Cup along with the MIG Cricket club in Bandra, Mumbai, the DREIMS ground and the Barabati Stadium both in Cuttack.
-The Brabourne Stadium hosted the final of the event, where Australia comprehensively beat the West Indies.
+The Brabourne Stadium hosted the 2013 Women's Cricket World Cup along with the MIG Cricket Club, the DREIMS ground and the Barabati Stadium.
+The Brabourne Stadium hosted the final, where Australia comprehensively beat the West Indies.

 Membership scam

-In 2013, an internal inquiry set up by the club concluded that at least 11 members had gained membership of the club in the previous three years through forgery, committed in collusion with a club insider.

-Several CCI members later revealed that the fraud was committed by accessing the files of deceased members, whose files were lying dormant, and replacing their personal details with those of the new members.
+In 2013, an internal inquiry concluded that at least 11 members had gained membership through forgery.
+Several CCI members revealed that the fraud was committed by accessing the files of deceased members, and replacing their details with those of the new members.

-The Economic Offences Wing (EOW) of the Mumbai police arrested two businessmen, Ketan Thacker and Nimai Agrawal, in connection with the scam.